Charlotte F. Muller

-Charlotte Feldman Muller (born February 19, 1921) is Professor Emerita of economics at the Graduate Center of the City University of New York and associate director for economics at the International Leadership Center on Longevity and Society, Mount Sinai School of Medicine.
+Charlotte Feldman Muller (February 19, 1921 – April 29, 2024) was an American economist and academic who was professor of economics at the Graduate Center of the City University of New York and associate director for economics at the International Leadership Center on Longevity and Society, Mount Sinai School of Medicine.
 She is an author of the book Health Care and Gender and numerous scientific articles.
-Among her research interests are women's health, health care and aging.
+Among her research interests were women's health, health care and aging.

 Life

 Charlotte Muller was born on February 19, 1921.
-She graduated from Vassar College receiving her B. A. in 1941.
-In 1942 she earned M. A. and in 1946 Ph.D. in economics from Columbia University.
+She graduated from Vassar College receiving her A.B. in 1941.
+In 1942 she earned M.A. and in 1946 Ph.D. in economics from Columbia University.

 Muller was married to Dr. Jonas Muller.
 After his death, she married for the second time to Carl Schoenberg of Teaneck, New Jersey, director of publications for the Child Welfare League of America, Inc. in 1970.
+She died on April 29, 2024, at the age of 103.

 Career

 Between 1942 and 1946 Muller worked at Chase National Bank as Research Staff.
-She taught on Economics faculty of Brooklyn College in 1943, Barnard College in 1943-1946 and Occidental College in 1947.
+She taught on Economics faculty of Brooklyn College in 1943, Barnard College in 1943–1946 and Occidental College in 1947.
 From 1948 to 1950 Muller was a Research Associate in Medical Care at the University of California in Berkeley.
 In 1952–1953 she was a lecturer in the rank of assistant professor at Yale University.
-Muller worked at Columbia University as a research associate in 1957-1960 and as an assistant professor in 1960–1967.
+Muller worked at Columbia University as a research associate in 1957–1960 and as an assistant professor in 1960–1967.
 Later she was a professor of urban studies at Center for Social Research at City University of New York, as well as a professor of economics at Graduate Program in Urban Planning at Hunter College.

-She was a president of the Public Health Association of New York.
+Muller was a president of the Public Health Association of New York.
 In 1978 she was one of the organizers of Census Bureau Conference on Issues in the Federal Statistical Needs Relating to Women.

-Currently Muller is Professor Emerita of economics at the Graduate Center of the City University of New York and associate director for economics at the International Leadership Center on Longevity and Society at Mount Sinai School of Medicine.
-She is also a Member of National Academy of Social Insurance.
+Muller was later professor emerita of economics at the Graduate Center of the City University of New York and associate director for economics at the International Leadership Center on Longevity and Society at Mount Sinai School of Medicine.
+She was also a Member of National Academy of Social Insurance.